-Hydro-Fly is an activity that consists mainly in the use of the Aquabike together with a jet equipment composed by a support, two hydro-jet nozzles and a pair of wakeboard shoes.
+Hydro-Fly is an activity that consists mainly in the use of a Aquabike/PWC together with a jet equipment composed by a support, two hydro-jet nozzles and a pair of wakeboard shoes.
 The rider, standing on the support, is connected to the water craft by a hose.

-With to this connection, the vehicle is able to give the pressure needed to the hydrodynamic support of the rider while making several maneuvers, ability competitions and time trials in a sport field prearranged by UIM/Local organiser.
+With this connection, the pressure generated by the nozzles is able to give the hydrodynamic support to the rider while performing several maneuvers.
+The ability of the rider is evaluated in trials and competitions in a water-plan pre arranged by the Local organising committee according to Universe.